axibase/atsd-use-cases/chart-of-the-day/wa-wqi/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/89c8183d/2/#fullscreen)

-> Use the drop-down menu to examine the Top 10 or Bottom 10 testing stations, or use the Wildcard ([`*`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/)) option to view all available testing sites together.
+> Use the drop-down list to examine the Top 10 or Bottom 10 testing stations, or use the Wildcard ([`*`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/)) option to view all available testing sites together.

 The visualization above shows the ranking of the results of the latest Water Quality Index tests performed by the State of Washington.